studiolift/Enhance-for-Basecamp/README.md

 # Enhance! for Basecamp

-A userscript for [Fluid.app](http://fluidapp.com/) and [basecamphq.com](http://basecamphq.com)
+A Userscript for [basecamphq.com](http://basecamphq.com) - works with Fluid.app or Google Chrome

 ## About

-This userscript can be used with your basecamphq.com instance of Fluid.app (SSB) to add some handy extras to make your life a bit easier.
-This userscript adds:
+This Userscript can be used with Basecamp to add some handy extras to make your life a bit easier.
+This Userscript adds:

 * Colour coded to-dos, currently 3 levels labelled by [HOT], [WARM] and [COLD]
 * (To-do overview only) Adds buttons to collapse project to-do lists if they distract you from today's priority, includes a collapse/expand all button